mhyrr/mhyrr.github.com/_posts/2011-11-24-bulletpoints.markdown

 * A 401k is the pension plan of our generation.
 It's not magic and it's not the only thing you should be doing.

 * Index funds win everytime.
-Buffer made a [Long Bet](http://longbets.org/362/) on this.
+Buffet made a [Long Bet](http://longbets.org/362/) on this.
 You can't beat the market.
 Walk away from anyone who says you can.

 * If a financial advisor hasn't signed something that says they operate in your fiduciary interest, they're selling you something on behalf of someone else.